Connorwz/Topic-Modeling-in-Finance/Meeting and decisions.md

 # 4/12/2024
 1. Companies invovled in the research should be at least monthly constituents of SP500 stocks
+2. Create a time-varying list available on CRSP
+3. Link the stock market data from CRSP with the company identifier from Raven Pack
-2. Same headlines happening in consecutive days should be removed
+4. Same headlines happening in consecutive days should be removed
+5. For LDA: Pick a subset of the words and specifiy the vocab.
+6. Evaluate Computing-complexities: BERT: Embeddings and Model Fitting.
+7. Find research support in Parallel Processing and Running over-night.

 # 4/18/2024
 1. Headlines should be associated with returns based on timestamps in the way that ($t+1$ means next trading day):